 The City of Ottawa offers the following Safe Skating Tips:

 - Wear the gear!
 Wearing a CSA (Canadian Standards Association), Snell or ASTM (American Society for Testing and Materials) approved helmet, that fits properly, will help prevent head injury.
-It should be worn snug, yet comfortable.
+It should be worn snugly, yet comfortably.
 Hockey helmets are recommended over cycling helmets because they can withstand multiple impacts.
 Wrist guards, elbow pads and knee pads help prevent wrist fractures, and bruises on knees and elbows.

-- Choose proper fitting skates that give good support around your ankles (moulded skates are not recommended).
-Local sport stores should be able to help you with a proper fit.
+- Choose properly fitting skates that give good support around your ankles (moulded skates are not recommended).
+Local sports stores should be able to help you with a proper fit.
 Remember, new skates must be sharpened before you go on the ice and then sharpened again each year at the start of the skating season.

 - Lace your skates all the way up.
 You should never wrap the laces around your ankle.
 If the laces are too long, tie them in a double knot so you don’t trip over them.

 - Wear only one pair of socks.
 Multiple pairs will make you feel colder and your skates might be too tight.

 - Wear proper clothing: gloves, neck warmer, helmet, waterproof jacket and pants (NO jeans, as they will not keep you warm and dry if they get wet), long underwear, and a sweater should do the trick.